-Approximately 30 to 60 days prior to initiation of site mobilization and construction activities, not including perimeter/desert tortoise fencing and qualified biologist with demonstrated mammal experience shall complete a baseline study of American badger and desert kit fox populations on the project site and the anticipated dispersal areas for passive relocation.
-Approximately 30 to 60 days prior to installation of perimeter/desert tortoise fencing, a pre-construction survey for kit foxes shall be conducted along the fenceline route.
+Approximately 30 to 60 days prior to initiation of site mobilization and construction activities, not including perimeter/desert tortoise fencing, a qualified biologist with demonstrated mammal experience shall complete a baseline study of American badger and desert kit fox populations on the project site and the anticipated dispersal areas for passive relocation.

 The SA modifications to Condition of Certification BIO-18 are acceptable to NextEra Blythe Solar with the exception of Item 2b.
 In order to avoid redundant and time consuming reviews by agencies, we have proposed modified language to ensure that the burrow design will follow CDFW 2012 and be in the plan.
 Rather than have a separate approval of the burrow design we have deleted the redundant requirement because the entire plan must be approved by the CPM in consultation with the remaining agencies.
 Additionally, the acreage shown in the Verification section is incorrect and should read 39 acres of burrowing owl habitat.
-Staff and NextEra Blythe Solar agreed at the November 12, 2103 Workshop to the following modification to Condition of Certification BIO-18.